donovanglover/nix-config/help/git.md

 ## Common commands

 - Start a new git repository: `git init` **OR** `gi`
+- Clone a git repository from an upstream url: `git clone <url>`
 - Add files to commit: `git add <files>` **OR** `ga <files>`
 - Commit those files to the repository: `git commit -m <message>` **OR** `gc <message>`
 - Undo the last commit: `gr`
 - Undo the last commit and delete changes: `grr`
 - Update your local repository with a remote repository: `git pull -u <remote> <branch>`
     - The most common use is `git pull -u origin master`, although this also works for upstream remotes
+    - This is the equivalent of clicking "accept pull request" on GitHub
 - Show the status of the local repository: `git status` **OR** `gs` **OR** `git s`
 - Push changes from your local repository to a remote repository: `git push <remote> <branch>` **OR** `git push` **OR** `gp`
     - The most common use is `git push origin master`, which is usually the default for `git push`